Scherub/rw-stonecutting-extended/README.md

 ## Features

-* Adds bulk bills for stonecutting: 3 chunks at once = 60 stone blocks
+- Adds bulk bills for stonecutting: 3 chunks at once = 60 stone blocks
-* Allows you to gain XP again, the amount can be changed.
+- Allows you to gain XP again, the amount can be changed.
-* Allows you to change the required work amount, separately adjustable for single and bulk bills.
+- Allows you to change the required work amount, separately adjustable for single and bulk bills.
-* Select the used skill: Artistic, Construction or Crafting
+- Select the used skill: Artistic, Construction or Crafting

+## Supported Mods

+The following stone block mods are supported:
+- Alpha Biomes
+- CCP's Stone Tweaks
+- Cupro's Stones
+- Gulden Biome
+- [K]Extra Stone
+- [K]Extra Stone(w/ Cupro's Textures)
+- RimNauts

 ## FAQ